0chain/blobber/README.md

 ```

-3. After building the container for blobber, go to Blobber1 directory (git/blobber/docker.local/blobber1) and run the container using
+3. After building the container for blobber, name the blobber by creating a directory with the given name eg. blobber1: (git/blobber/docker.local/blobber1).
+The blobber name must end in an integer.
+Then run the container using